 Scaling out: Often, running a single Executor for a given task is just not enough.
 This tutorial covers scaling out using Jina, including increasing throughput and partitioning data.

 Executors on GPU: Machine Learning models are only as fast as the metal they run on, and for maximum performance you want that metal to be a GPU.
 To run Executors on GPU and accelerate your code, see this tutorial.

 External Executors: Executors don’t need to be tied to a specific Flow.
 If you want to spawn Executors on their own, use them in various Flows, even from a different machine or from inside a Docker container, then follow along here.

 Once you’ve built your search app using Jina, you want to deploy it.
 Jina plays nice with your favorite tools for the job:

-Docker Compose: If you want to learn about Jina’s native support for Docker Compose, including deployment, look no further than this guide.
+Docker Compose: To learn about Jina’s native support for Docker Compose, including deployment, check this guide.